jelei/azure-stack-docs/azure-stack/hci/manage/IMDSv2.md

 ---
-title: Azure Benefits on Azure Stack HCI
+title: Azure verification for VMs on Azure Stack HCI
 description: Learn about the Azure Benefits feature on Azure Stack HCI.
 author: sethmanheim
 ms.author: sethm